Stochastic numerical approximation for nonlinear Fokker-Planck equations with singular kernels: Results

+Such estimate requiring to show the $p$-Hölder continuity of $K$ over minimal couplings of $\mu$ and $\nu$ is seemingly unsuitable for the class of singular kernels considered in our framework.

+A more appropriate framework is provided by the regularity properties of the marginal laws of the McKean-Vlasov SDE \eqref{SDE}.
+Under the assumptions considered here, these laws admit densities belonging to $L^1\cap L^r$.
+Consequently, assumption $(A^K_{iii})$ expresses a Hölder-type regularity of the convolution operator in terms of the $L^1\cap L^r$ norm. \end{remark}

-\begin{remark} Among singular kernels of interest in the literature are those that satisfy the Krylov-Röckner condition, as this allows one to prove the existence of a unique strong solution for the associated McKean-Vlasov SDE \cite{Krylov-Rockner}, but also propagation of chaos for the associated system of particles \cite{tomasevic23}.
+\begin{remark} Among singular kernels of interest in the literature are those that satisfy the Krylov-Röckner condition :

+as this allows one to prove the existence of a unique strong solution for the associated McKean-Vlasov SDE \cite{Krylov-Rockner}, but also propagation of chaos for the associated system of particles \cite{tomasevic23}.
 For $K$ independent of time, the Krylov-Röckner condition is equivalent here to having $K \in L^p$ for some $p \in (d, +\infty]$.
 This is a stronger integrability condition than the one required in ($A^K$).

 On the other hand, a generic kernel $K \in L^p, \,p>d$, does not necessarily have enough structure to ensure that it satisfies condition $(A^K_{iii})$.
 However, one can consider specific examples of $L^p$ kernels for $p > d$ exhibiting singularities and verify that they satisfy $(A^K_{iii})$.
 For instance, consider the kernel